w3c/AB-public/Vision/README.md

 # The W3C Vision: An Emphasis on Values

 ## Introduction
-The World Wide Web was conceived more than 25 years ago as a tool for sharing information.
+The World Wide Web was originally conceived as a tool for sharing information.
-It has become much more than that; it is a fundamental part of the lives of much of humanity, enabling access to information, education, commerce and shopping, social experiences, civic functions, entertainment, and more.
+It has evolved into a fundamental part of humanity, providing access to knowledge, education, commerce and shopping, social experiences, civic duties, entertainment, and more.

-The Web is a force for good;
-indeed, it has catalyzed major social changes.
+The Web has been a force for good, and has sparked major social changes.
-At the same time, the Web's phenomenal success has led to many unintended consequences that inflict significant distress on society: openness and anonymity enable scams, phishing, and fraud.
+But the Web's amazing success
+has led to many unintended consequences that harm society: openness and anonymity have given rise to scams, phishing, and fraud.
-Ease of gathering personal information spawned business models that mined and sold detailed user behaviors, without people’s awareness or consent.
+The ease of gathering personal information has led to business models that mine and sell detailed user data, without people's awareness or consent.
-The acceleration of global information sharing enabled misinformation to flourish, to be exploited for political or commercial gain, divide societies, and to incite hate.
+Rapid global information sharing has allowed misinformation to flourish and be exploited for political or commercial gain.
+This has divided societies and incited hate.
 We must do better.
-We must take steps to address these unintended consequences in the standards we develop.
+We must take steps to address these consequences in the standards we create.

 Technology is not neutral;
-new technologies facilitate new actions, and enable new possibilities.
+new technologies enable new actions and new possibilities.
-We are proud of the good enabled by our web technologies; we will take the responsibility to use our values both to assess the potential and actual impact of our work (especially harms caused by that work), and to optimize these technologies throughout their lifecycles.
+We are proud of the good the Web has enabled; we must take the responsibility to use our values to address the actual impact of our work.

-Our vision is for a World Wide Web that is more inclusive, and more respectful of its users: a Web that supports truth better than falsehood, people more than profits, humanity rather than hate.
+Our vision is for a World Wide Web that is more inclusive, and more respectful of its users: a Web that supports truth over falsehood, people over profits, humanity over hate.

-We will improve the fundamental integrity of the Web platform.
+We will improve the ethical integrity of the Web.
-The Web will not only grow in scope and importance in our lives; it will grow in respect for its users, grow in the trust of its users, and grow in its inclusion of all humanity as its users.
+As the Web continues to grow in importance to include all humanity as its users, it must increase its respect for those users and the trust it earns from them.

 # Vision for the World-Wide Web